 It was designated a national monument in 1924 and is now a major tourist attraction.
 The fort is also notable for its design incorporation of four points, with one wall facing the water.

 The colony of St. Augustine, established by the Spanish, is notable for its number of buildings and influences.
 One of them is undoubtedly the Cathedral Basilica, which serves as the seat of the Archbishop of St. Augustine.

 Although the catholic congregation had existed in the area for many years, the current version of the church and Cathedral was only built in 1797.
-Efforts to maintain and rebuild previous versions of the church had been waylaid by occupations, political distractions, and funding problems.
+Occupations, political distractions, and funding problems had waylaid efforts to maintain and rebuild previous versions of the church.

 Call it a mansion, a palace, or just a wild example of the American Dream.
 Ca’ d’Zan is the home of the famous Ringling family, who became circus moguls in the early 20th century.

 The building is largely inspired by the great city of Venice and its buildings.
 The house itself is nearly 3,500 square metres in area.
-It has a bright and opulent exterior, and the interior furnishings match the impression given from the outside, too.
+It has a bright and opulent exterior, and the interior furnishings also match the impression given from the outside.